risk-first/website/Coding-Bets.md

 # Coding Bets

-When you start an assignment or a piece of development, how sure are you that it will pay off?
-Often when we do some work on a software project, we're asked "How Long Will It Take?"
-This is essentially trying to establish what the _Stakes of the bet are_.
-However, it's also worth considering _What the [Pay Off]() will be_.
+Any time you accept a new ticket, or start coding a new feature, or hunting for a bug on a software project, you're actually making a bet.

-For example:
+Let's look at some examples...

 ## Refactoring: The Technical Debt Bet

-_Making our codebase easier to reason about is worth the outlay of time_
+##### "Making our codebase easier to reason about is worth the outlay of time."

 Technical Debt is excess complexity in your code.
 The bet here is that you can trade some time on the schedule to move to a place of lower complexity risk.
 It looks like this: